jameshulse/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-A collection of attempts of the Advent of Code challenges
+Documenting my attempts at the Advent of Code competition over the years.
+I use the event generally as an opportunity to try a new language.